 Launching a new search advertising campaign requires a lot of research and planning.
 How do you know what to bid?
 How much traffic should you expect from a specific keyword?
-Bing Ads has tools to help you strategize appropriate bids, estimate the change a bid estimate would make on your campaign’s traffic, and understand your actual cost.
+Microsoft Advertising has tools to help you strategize appropriate bids, estimate the change a bid estimate would make on your campaign’s traffic, and understand your actual cost.

 After reading this Study guide, you will understand how to:

-- Take advantage of the Bing Ads Intelligence keyword planner tool.
+- Take advantage of the Microsoft Advertising Intelligence keyword planner tool.

 - Analyze your traffic estimates.

 - Optimize your campaign using specific bid strategies.

 - Learn how to improve your cost per click (CPC).

 The heart of online advertising is matching relevant ads with potential customers.
 Bids are just one of several factors that affect your ad’s position.
 Along with bids, keyword relevance and quality score are critical variables that determine ad rank.
 However, fully understanding PPC bidding is important because it’s possible to overpay for performance when trying to display your ad in the mainline (A) and sidebar (B) locations.